Anita Hassanandani

-Natasha Hassanandani (/hns/; born 14 April 1981), professionally known as Anita Hassanandani, is an Indian actress who predominantly works in Hindi and Telugu films and Hindi television.
+Natasha Hassanandani (/hns/; born 14 April 1981), known professionally as Anita Hassanandani or also simply as Natassha, is an Indian actress who predominantly works in Hindi and Telugu films and Hindi television.
 She made her acting debut in the television series Idhar Udhar (1998) and had her film debut with the Telugu film Nuvvu Nenu (2001), a commercial success.
-Hassanandani is recognised for her portrayal of Anjali Salve Nanda in Kkavyanjali, Sanchi Virani in Kyunki Saas Bhi Kabhi Bahu Thi, Shagun Arora in Yeh Hai Mohabbatein and Vishakha in Naagin 3.
-She has established herself as one of the leading ladies of Indian television winning numerous awards for acting and style.
+Hassanandani is known for her roles in Kkavyanjali, Kyunki Saas Bhi Kabhi Bahu Thi, Yeh Hai Mohabbatein and Naagin 3.
+She has established herself as one of the leading ladies of Indian television, winning numerous awards for acting and style.

 Early life

 Hassanandani was born as Natasha Hassanandani, into a Sindhi Hindu family in Bombay (now Mumbai) on 14 April 1981.